leart-zuka/Master_Thesis/notes/general_knowledge/Sisyphus_Cooling.md

 # Sisyphus_Cooling

-This is going to be a summarization of what `Sisyphus Cooling` is and how it works and whatnot This summarization is going to be based on the book `Atomic Physics by Christopher J.Foot (2005)`
+This is going to be a summarization of what `Sisyphus Cooling` is and how it works and whatnot.

 ---